-- Heat clean water in a clean pot on your stove.
-Heat it just enough so that steam is created — DON’T let it get to a boil.
+- Heat water in a clean pot on your stove, just enough so that steam is created — DON’T let it reach a boil.

-- Place your face above the steam for 20–30 minutes at a time.
-Take deep breaths through your nose.
-Take breaks if your face gets a too hot.
+- Place your face about 8 to 12 inches above the steam for about 5 minutes at a time.
+Don’t let your face touch the water.
+Close your eyes and take deep breaths through your nose.
+Take breaks if your face gets too hot.

 - Blow your nose afterward to get rid of mucus.

 If desired, add a few drops of decongestant essential oils to your facial steam water.
-About two drops per ounce of water is sufficient.
+About 2 drops per ounce of water is sufficient.

-Eucalyptus, peppermint, pine, rosemary, sage, spearmint, tea tree (melaleuca), and thyme oils are great options.
-Compounds in these plants (like menthol and thymol) are also found in many over-the-counter decongestants.
+Eucalyptus, peppermint, pine, rosemary, sage, spearmint, tea tree (melaleuca), and thyme essential oils are great options.
+Compounds in these plants (like menthol and thymol) are also found in many over-the-counter (OTC) decongestants.

-If you don’t have these essential oils, use these herbs in dried form instead.
+If you don’t have these essential oils, you can use these herbs in dried form instead.
 Make your facial steam into an herbal tea and inhale the vapors — you’ll get the same benefits.

 Need some quick relief?
 Try a hot shower.
-Just like a hot tea or facial steam, a shower’s spray can help alleviate a runny and stuffy nose.
+Just like humidifiers and facial steam, a shower’s hot vapors can help alleviate a runny and stuffy nose.

 Place your face and sinuses directly in the steam and spray of the shower for best results.